 - Expenditure Method: In this method, National Income is calculated using the formula C + I+ G (X – M) where C is consumer spending, I is investments, G is government spending, M is imports and X is exports.

-The calculation of Per Capita Income in India is done by Central Statistical Organization.
+The calculation of Per Capita Income in India is done by the Central Statistical Organization.
 Other Institutions like RBI also publish their estimates.
-International organizations like International Monetary Fund and World Bank also publish these data periodically for most countries of the world.
+International organizations like the International Monetary Fund and World Bank also publish these data periodically for most countries of the world.

 Read about: Governor General of India